JoshWang3/Chuwa20241209/Tech Questions/hw4.md

 	```

-11. Can a functional interface extend/inherit another interface?
+### 11. Can a functional interface extend/inherit another interface?

-	Yes, a functional interface in Java can extend or inherit from another interface.
+	Yes, a functional interface in Java can extend or inherit from another interface.\
-	But the resulting interface must still have exactly one abstract method.
+	But the resulting interface must still have exactly one abstract method. \
 	The core principle of a functional interface is that it can only have one abstract method.

-	Functional interfaces can also extend non-functional interfaces,
+	Functional interfaces can also extend non-functional interfaces, \
 	but they must adhere to the rule of having only one abstract method in total after inheritance.

 	Example: